 Cosmetic Surgery: Today and in the Future

-Cosmetic surgery has increased dramatically in popularity over the past 10 years.
-With this increase in popularity, attitudes have changed as well.
-Fewer people are growing older gracefully, while more and more are accepting the cosmetic surgery alternative.
+Cosmetic surgery has increased dramatically in popularity over the past several years.
+People’s attitudes toward signs of aging have changed.
+More and more are accepting the cosmetic surgery alternative.

-Like nearly all fields, cosmetic surgery has undergone significant technological and conceptual changes in recent years.
-The conceptual changes have altered the approaches to facial aging.
-These approaches relate to the forehead, eyelids and lower face.
-Technological changes include the increasing use of the laser for facial cosmetic surgery, and minimally invasive techniques for face, breast and body contouring surgery.
+Cosmetic surgery has undergone significant technological and conceptual changes.
+Conceptual changes have altered the approaches to facial aging in the forehead, eyelids, and lower face.
+Technological changes include the use of lasers for facial cosmetic surgery, and minimally invasive techniques for face, breast, and body-contouring surgery.

-Finally, while any elective surgical procedure carries some risk, the advances noted above have translated into faster patient recovery, less morbidity and improved, more natural appearing results.
+Any elective surgical procedure carries some risk.
+But these advances mean faster patient recovery, less morbidity (illness), and natural-appearing results.

 What is minimally invasive surgery?

-For many surgical procedures, the method of choice has shifted from traditional open surgery to the use of less invasive means.
+For some surgical procedures, the choice has shifted from traditional open surgery to the use of less invasive means.
 Minimally invasive surgery is surgery done with the aid of a viewing scope and specially designed surgical instruments.
 The scope allows the surgeon to perform major surgery through several tiny openings without the need for a large incision.

-These minimally invasive alternatives usually result in less pain, less scarring and a quicker recovery for the patient, as well as reduced health-care costs.
-Almost everything from open-heart operations to vasectomies are now being done with minimally invasive methods.
-In fact, operations and therapeutic procedures performed through smaller incisions are becoming standard in surgical medicine
+Minimally invasive alternatives usually result in less pain, less scarring, quicker recovery, and reduced healthcare costs.
+Nearly everything from open-heart operations to vasectomies is now being done with minimally invasive methods.
+Operations and therapeutic procedures performed through smaller incisions are becoming standard in surgical medicine.

 What is minimally invasive plastic surgery?

 In plastic surgery, the term minimally invasive refers to the use of newer technologies, such as a laser, to perform procedures that once required extensive surgery and recovery time.
-Today's plastic surgeons have available a variety of tools and techniques that make procedures such as face and eye lifts more accessible and affordable.
+Plastic surgeons now have available a variety of tools and techniques that make procedures such as face and eye lifts more accessible and affordable:

-Lasers are now available that can quickly remove the outer layer of the skin.
-The laser causes tightening of the skin, which leads to smoothening and clearing of brown spots and large pores.
-Lasers also can improve wrinkles, fine lines, forehead creasing and crow's feet
+Laser surgery: Lasers can quickly remove the outer layer of the skin.
+The laser can tighten the skin, which leads to smoothening and clearing of brown spots and large pores.
+Lasers can also improve wrinkles, fine lines, forehead creasing, and crow's feet.

-Laser surgery can be used for skin resurfacing similar to the way chemical peeling and dermabrasion have been used in the past.
-When used for skin resurfacing, the result is equivalent to an intermediate depth chemical peel with less risk of complications.
-It is a particularly good technique in the eyelid, crow's feet and forehead region.
-It also is quite effective in the cheek area.
+Laser skin resurfacing/facelift: Laser surgery can be used for skin resurfacing similar to the way chemical peeling and dermabrasion have been used in the past.
+When used for skin resurfacing, the result is equivalent to an intermediate-depth chemical peel with less risk of complications.
+It is a good technique for the eyelid, crow's feet, and forehead region.
+It also is effective in the cheek area and lip lines.
 When the lines around the mouth are particularly deep, the laser peel may require a second treatment.

 Lower eyelid bagging usually is the result of protrusion of the fat that naturally cushions the eye.
 This fat is held in place by a membrane that weakens as we age, allowing the fat to become visible as a "bag."
-Lower eyelid bags can be corrected in most cases without any external incisions or visible scars by using the laser.
+Lower eyelid bags can be corrected in some cases without any external incisions or visible scars.

 The skin folds of the upper eyelid tends to increase and droop with age.
 This problem also can be corrected with a laser-assisted upper eyelid lift.
 Laser eyelift surgery involves little bleeding and bruising, and usually requires a short recovery period.

-- Botox - Originally used to treat nervous twitching of the eyelid, botox now is used to treat wrinkles.
-Botox treatment involves injecting a small amount of botulism into the wrinkled area to flatten it.
-In high doses, botox is poisonous, but in small doses--like those used in treatment--it only affects the muscles being treated.
+Botox®: Originally used to treat nervous twitching of the eyelid, Botox now is used to treat wrinkles.
+Botox treatment involves injecting a small amount of botulism into the muscle that causes the wrinkle.
+In high doses Botox is poisonous, but in small doses —like those used in treatment — it only affects the muscles being treated.
 Botox relaxes the muscles, thereby smoothing out the wrinkles.
-The effect usually lasts about six months, and the treatment can be repeated as needed.
+The effect usually lasts about three to six months, and the treatment can be repeated as needed.

-- Laser hair removal - Laser hair removal is a painless procedure for removing unwanted hair.
+Laser hair removal: Laser hair removal is a procedure for removing unwanted hair.
 With laser hair removal, multiple treatments often are needed.
-Usually three to six treatments will result in long-term removal of about 85 percent to 90 percent of hair in the treated area.
+Usually three to six treatments will result in long-term removal of about 85% to 90% of hair in the treated area.

 Can't find the health information you’re looking for?